Why choose SFM?

 Our safety experts help keep your employees safe.
 Claim adjusters, doctors and nurses make sure they are in good hands if they get hurt.

 "*" indicates required fields

 Work comp 101

-As a business owner, you probably have a lot of questions about workers’ compensation.
+As a business owner, you probably have a lot of questions about worker’s compensation.
 “Do I need a policy?
 What does it cover?
 How can I buy it?”
-Learn about workers’ comp in Minnesota from the Work Comp Experts.
+Learn about worker’s comp in Wisconsin from the Work Comp Experts.

-Unlike other lines of insurance, workers’ compensation doesn’t offer different or optional levels of coverage for you to choose.
-When your policy is in place, it covers every work-related injury considered compensable by Minnesota state law.
+Unlike other lines of insurance, worker’s compensation doesn’t offer different or optional levels of coverage for you to choose.
+When your policy is in place, it covers every work-related injury considered compensable by Wisconsin state law.